 Thank you to all the attendees, presenters, sponsors, and special guests who made Water for Texas 2017 a successful event!
 The TWDB was proud to host all of you at this important gathering.

-On this page you’ll find photos and available presentations from the conference, all of which will be posted over the next several weeks.
+On this page you’ll find photos and available presentations from the conference.

 From all of us at the TWDB, thanks again.
 We hope to see you next time!

 TWDB Board Member Kathleen Jackson speaks with an attendee before the Welcome Reception on Jan.
 23.